 Covers Verbal section, critical reasoning, mathematize, and analytical writing.

-Provides information on how to prepare for GMAT, what areas to focus, timing strategies, etc.
+Provides information on how to prepare for GMAT, what areas to focus on, timing strategies, etc.

 |It is used as a reference book.
 More strategies that practice questions. |

 Note: The Pros and cons based on GMAT Club reviews.

 The GMAT books mentioned above have both pros and cons.
 Thus, it is essential to understand what makes an excellent GMAT Prep Book?